narrowspark/php-library-template/README.md

-# php-library-template
+# Php-library-template

 Provides a GitHub repository template for a Narrowspark PHP library, using GitHub actions.

 ## Installation

-:bulb: This is a great place for showing how to install the package, see below:
+:bulb: this is a great place for showing how to install the package, see below:

 Run